Toomas633/Installlers/README.md

 General use file organizer for removing all but the wanted file extentions, moving files out of subfolders and deleting empty folders.
 Default file is set up for using with Plex for cleaning up torrent downloads (movies and tv shows), but extentions can simply be changed in the python script.
-**PS!
-The file must be placed into the folder in which you want the subfolders to be organized!**
+The code needs a command line argument for the working directory, but the log file will be generated in the same place as the code file.

 ### Default organizer configuration

-Organizes the movies and tv directories. placed in the folder that contains them.
+Organizes the movies and tv directories placed in the folder that contains them.

 ```
-Dir containing organizer.py
+Dir from organizer.py <path_to_folder>
 ├── movies
 │   ├── Movie folder
 │   │   ├── movie.mkv or movie.mp4